lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 ### 4. Go to the ClinicSelection tab.
 Use columns C-H to select the clinics that make up your team.

-- You can sort by Clinic Name, Division Name, Physical Location, Primary and Secondary Stopcode.
+- You can sort by Clinic Name, Division Name, Physical Location, Primary Stopcode, Secondary Stopcode, and Default Provider.

-- Or, if your team has designated provider clinics, you can select by provider name.

 - Note that this will pull all clinics used in the last two years (including de-activated clinics: denoted by "ZZ").
 You can see the de-activated clinics in column I.